Hemophilia

 - Getting vaccines under the skin

 instead of in the muscle to prevent bleeding in the muscle.
+If the vaccine must be

-- Not taking aspirin or other
+- Avoid aspirin or other nonsteroidal

-nonsteroidal anti-inflammatory drugs (NSAIDs).
+anti-inflammatory drugs (NSAIDs).
+They increase bleeding risk.

 - Wearing medical identification (ID) in the case of an emergency.